 The exact procedure used to track specimens varies with each study and is specified in the study protocol or the interagency agreement for the study.
 Copies of these documents are kept by the supervisor.
 In general, when specimens are received, the Sample ID number is entered into a database and the specimens stored in a freezer at -70°C. The Sample ID is read off of the vial by a barcode reader used to prepare the electronic specimen table for the analytical system.
+When analyses are completed, result files are loaded into the database.
 The analyst is responsible for updating the database with comment codes describing the ID numbers of specimens prepared incorrectly, or those with labeling problems, or those with abnormal results, together with information about these discrepancies.